open-telemetry/opentelemetry-cpp-contrib/instrumentation/otel-webserver-module/README.md

 Next, login into the Docker container.
 After going inside the container run the following commands ```cd \otel-webserver-module```.
 After making code changes the build and installation can be done by running ```./install.sh```.

 The build file can be copied at a suitable location in User's system by running the command ```docker cp <container_name>:/otel-webserver-module/build/opentelemetry-webserver-sdk-x64-linux.tgz  <desired_location>```.

-The installation steps can be inferred from ```install.sh``` script.
+##### Download the artifact

-Alternatively, build package can also be downloaded from [GitHub Actions](https://github.com/open-telemetry/opentelemetry-cpp-contrib/actions/workflows/webserver.yml) of the source repository.
+The artifact can also be downloaded from [GitHub Actions](https://github.com/open-telemetry/opentelemetry-cpp-contrib/actions/workflows/webserver.yml) of the source repository.
 Click on any top successful workflow runs on main branch and the artifact would be available for download.

+##### Installation Steps

+The installation steps can be referred from [instrument-apache-httpd-server](https://opentelemetry.io/blog/2022/instrument-apache-httpd-server/#installing-opentelemetry-module-in-target-system).
+Please ignore the initial steps which talks about generating the artifact locally.

 ## Nginx Webserver Module